isomerpages/nhg-ecos/pages/FAQs.md

 </ul>
 <p>We recommend that you check back here regularly to obtain the latest version
 available.</p>
-<p>Alternatively, you can subscribe to our <a href="/mailinglist/" rel="noopener noreferrer nofollow" target="_blank">ECOS Mailing List here</a> to receive the latest ECOS
+<p>Alternatively, you can also subscribe to our <a href="/mailinglist/" rel="noopener noreferrer nofollow" target="_blank">ECOS Mailing List here</a> to receive the latest ECOS
 Announcements and News</p>